strategy-coach/workspaces-host/README.md

 ## Linux versions

-Any Debian-based distro which supports Fish Shell 3.6+ should work, including Ubuntu 20.04 LTS, Ubuntu 22.04 LTS, Debian 11+ with Fish upgrades, etc.
+Any Linux distro or similar OS which supports Fish Shell 3.6+ should work, including Debian, Ubuntu, Kali, Fedora, etc. It will probably work with any Linux-like OS but has only been tested on Debian-based distros (e.g. Debian 11, Kali Linux and Ubuntu LTS).

 If you're using Windows WSL, you can use these commands to install/uninstall our preferred distro: